How can you save money and stick to your budget when you’re a single mum?

 While you might not think a personality test will help with money, it does!
 Knowing more about yourself, your emotions and why you do what you do will help you change your habits and spend more wisely.

-This is something I created with loads of ways to make money, how much you can make and links for more information.
+This is a list I created with loads of ways to make money, how much you can make and links for more information.
 Rather than rely on one income, your job or other income (such as Centrelink and child support), you can take control and create multiple streams of income.
 I’m not saying don’t have a job, jobs are fantastic, stable usually and help you by contributing to super.
 You can create more income and put it towards your future or whatever you want.
 Doing this changed my whole life.

 You’ve got this!